rohe/openid_course/java_skeleton/doc/doc.md

 user to the redirect URI specified in the initial authentication request from the client.

 #### Code flow
-The Authorization Code can be extracted from the requested URL:
+The Authorization Code can be extracted from the query part of the redirect URL:
 ```java
 AuthenticationResponse authResp = null;
 try {